PARENT and STUDENT

 Mrs. Rothermel--Librarian Aide

-Sixth Grade: Language Arts, Social Studies, Science, Computer Applications, Math, Physical Education
+Sixth Grade: Reading, Language Arts, Social Studies, Science, Compass Learning, Math, Physical Education,

-Seventh Grade: Language Arts, Social Studies, Science, Math, Physical Education, Language Application, Intro to Ag, FACS
+Seventh Grade: Reading, Language Arts, Social Studies, Science, STEM, Math, Physical Education

-Eighth Grade: Language Arts, Social Studies, Science, Math, Physical Education, Art, Industrial Arts
+Eighth Grade: Reading.
+Language Arts, Social Studies, Science, Math, Physical Education, Art, Industrial Arts, Intro to Ag, STEM

 Aplington Middle School is a learning community with high expectations.
 We feel by setting higher expectations and providing a challenging curriculum, Aplington students will be prepared for high school and beyond.